 Simpson, C. R. Human social networks are fundamentally multidimensional in their formation.
 Status: Under Review.

-Simpson, C. R. Social media hold limited potential for solidarity amongst collaborating NGOs.
+Simpson, C. R. Exchange dynamics suggest social media hold limited potential for solidarity amongst collaborating NGOs.
 Status: Under Review